Article

 Consumer Reference Points include: competitve pricing, brand equity, premium feeling, consumer situation, product line pricing

 Then come the next questions.
 If the price of the product is perceived to be too high, what will the consumer do next?
 Skip the purchase?
 Visit a competitor?
 Which competitor?
+Finding these answers through a pricing sensitivity analysis will result in critical information for business planning.

 How to run a pricing study